elo-enterprises/k8s-tools/README.md

     run --entrypoint bash alpine -c "make self.demo"
 ```

+<ins>**This simple pattern for dispatching targets in containers is the main feature of `Makefile.compose.mk` as a library, and it's surprisingly powerful.**</ins>  The next sections will cover macro arguments, and dispatch syntax/semantics in more detail.
+If you're interested in a demo of how you can use this with k8s-tools.yml, you can skip to [this section](#cluster-automation-demo).

 Container-dispatch with `Makefile.compose.mk` can also autodetect what shell to use with the container (via the [`<svc_name>/__shell__` target](#target-compose_stemspecial)).
 Even better, the Makefile-based approach scales to lots of utility-containers in separate compose files, and can detect and prevent whole categories of errors (like typos in the name of the compose-file, service name, entrypoint, etc) at the start of a hour-long process instead of somewhere in the middle.
 (See [docs for `make --reconn`](https://www.gnu.org/software/make/manual/html_node/Instead-of-Execution.html) to learn more about dry-runs).

-<ins>**This simple pattern for dispatching targets in containers is the main feature of `Makefile.compose.mk` as a library, and it's surprisingly powerful.**</ins>  The next sections will cover macro arguments, and dispatch syntax/semantics in more detail.
-If you're interested in a demo of how you can use this with k8s-tools.yml, you can skip to [this section](#cluster-automation-demo).
+If you are thoughtful about the ways that you're using volumes and file state, you can also consider using [`make --jobs` for parallel execution](https://www.gnu.org/software/make/manual/make.html#Parallel-Execution).

 To make this work as expected though, we do have to add more stuff to the compose file.
 In practice the containers you use might be ready, but if they are slim, perhaps not.
 Basically, **if the subtarget is going to run on the container, the container needs to at least have:**  `make`, `bash` (or whatever shell the Makefile uses), and a volume mount to read the `Makefile`.